majerr/sqlhelper/README.md

-# ucsqlhelper
+# sqlhelper
-Easier SQL interaction with Universal Credit data
+Easier SQL interaction with data

 ## Summary
-`ucsqlhelper` does three things:
+`sqlhelper` does two things:

-1. It **manages connections to the Hive and PostgreSQL databases**.
-They are opened automatically when the package is loaded.
+1. It **manages your connection to the CDS database**.
+It is opened automatically when the package is loaded.
 1. It **provides functions for running sql queries and files of sql queries**.
 You simply provide a query or filename (or list of queries or filenames).
-1. It **provides functions which return useful sql snippets**, such as a `where` clauses to extract an _n_ percent sample from a table.

 ## Quickstart